'Mule' deck tractors in 1/72 scale

 Verlinden

-In 2000, at an IPMS-NL meeting, I obtained a Verlinden 1/72 resin scale model of the MD-3 'Mule' US Navy deck tractor.
-It's shown in my oldest Verlinden catalog, 'Catalog No.4' that's probably from around 1987.
-The box has catalog number 240 printed on the label, but 'Catalog No 4' also lists a secondary number, ACDA 72003.
+The Verlinden 1/72 resin scale model of the MD-3 'Mule' US Navy deck tractor is shown in my oldest Verlinden catalog, 'Catalog No.4' that's probably from around 1987.
+The box has catalog number 240 printed on the photo label, but 'Catalog No 4' also lists a secondary number, ACDA 72003.
 Later, probably after the move to the USA, the kit was listed as catalog number 2560.
 It was produced until at least 1994, since it was still listed in Verlinden catalog #13 from 1994-1995.
-Verlinden also has a fire-fighting version, kit number 267 (ACDA 72004, later 2591).
-The package attached to the rear of the tractor is probably the SB/TAU-2 as described above.
-It appears that this kit only contains one version, but not having seen the kit, I'm not 100% sure.

 I found a short kit review in Fine Scale Modeler, December 1987 issue.
 It is very favourable, but has no comments on accuracy.
 It reports that a photo of the depicted Mule can be found in 'Super Carriers - US Naval Air Power Today' by Montbazet from 1985.
 I found a photo in the later 'Supercarriers - Naval air power in action' on page 26-27.

-In 2021 I gathered some 30 snapshots from various YouTube videos, shown at the end of the page.
+Starting 2021 I gathered some 100 snapshots from various YouTube videos, shown below.
 The photos show both the 'short' version, and the 'long' version.
 The 'long' version had three types of APUs attached.
 Unfortunately I do not know which is which (see gas turbine versions listed above), so I called them Type 1, 2 and 3.
 The Verlinden APU attachment looks a lot like Type 2.
 For the 'short' version, a ballast plate is missing, but funnily if you would cut off the 'bumper' and rotate it 90 degrees, you're 90% done.
 Also, a simpler tow coupling is missing: a simple C-bracket with a pin through it.

 Fujimi

-The Fujimi Mule can be built in three versions, the short version, the version with a 'Huffer' extension similar to Verlinden, and the fire-fighting version that is probably the SB/TAU-2 as described above.
+The Fujimi Mule can be built in three versions, the short version, the version with a 'Huffer' extension similar to Verlinden, and the fire-fighting SB/TAU-2 attachment as described above.
 The first and second are also found in Verlinden #240, the last is similar to Verlinden #267.
+On the latter, Fujimi copied the wrong tank layout of the Verlinden model.

 The oldest proof of existence that I found of the Fujimi set is a 1990 catalog, but I don't have catalogs of 1987, 1988 and 1989 (it's not shown in the 1986 catalog).
 The MD-3 is also listed in my 1994, 1995, 1996, 1997 and 2001 Fujimi catalogs.
 In 2008 or 2009, the Mule tractor was included in a reissue of on Fujimi's VF-96 F-4J.